-SAMPLE/PRELOAD is an IEEE 1149.1 mandatory public instruction.
-When the SAMPLE/PRELOAD instruction is loaded in the Instruction register, moving the TAP controller into the capture-DR state loads the data in the RAMs input and I/O buffers into the boundary scan register.
-Because the RAM clock(s) are independent from the TAP clock (TCK), it is possible for the TAP to attempt to capture the I/O ring contents while the input buffers are in transition (i.e., in a metastable state).
-Although allowing the TAP to sample metastable inputs will not harm the device, repeatable results can not be expected.
-RAM input signals must be stabilized for long enough to meet the TAPs input data capture setup plus hold time ( $t{CS}$ plus $t{CH}$ ).
+Sample/preload is a Standard 1149.1 mandatory public instruction.
+When the sample / preload instruction is loaded in the Instruction register, moving the TAP controller into the capture-DR state loads the data in the RAMs input and I/O buffers into the boundary scan register.
+Because the RAM clock(s) are independent from the TAP clock (TCK) it is possible for the TAP to attempt to capture the I/O ring contents while the input buffers are in transition (i.e. in a metastable state).
+Although allowing the TAP to sample metastable inputs will not harm the device, repeatable results cannot be expected.
+RAM input signals must be stabilized for long enough to meet the TAPs input data capture set-up plus hold time (tcs plus tch).
 The RAMs clock inputs need not be paused for any other TAP operation except capturing the I/O ring contents into the boundary scan register.

 Moving the controller to shift-DR state then places the boundary scan register between the TDI and TDO pins.
-Because the PRELOAD portion of the command is not implemented in this device, moving the controller to the update-DR state with the SAMPLE/PRELOAD instruction loaded in the instruction register has the same effect as the pause-DR command.
-This functionality is not IEEE 1149.1 compliant.
+Because the PRELOAD portion of the command is not implemented in this device, moving the controller to the update-DR state with the SAMPLE / PRELOAD instruction loaded in the instruction register has the same effect as the pause-DR command.
+This functionality is not Standard 1149.1 compliant.